-Much points to the fact that Lang and Harbou originally intended to give Metropolis an even broader historical scope, reminiscent of that which Wells himself employed in his 1933 novel The Shape of Things to Come, which he himself adapted into the script for the film Things to Come (1936).
+Much points to the fact that Lang and Harbou originally intended to give Metropolis an even broader historical scope, reminiscent of that which Wells himself employed in his 1933 novel The Shape of Things to Come, which he himself adapted into the script for the film Things to Come (1936, review).
 Wells did see Metropolis, and professed to having hated it.
 To be fair, he did only see the badly mangled version approved by the American distributor.
 But it’s also difficult, when watching Things to Come, to imagine that Metropolis didn’t influence him.
 The script also drew heavily on Mary Shelley’s Frankenstein, Auguste Villiers d’Isle-Adam’s The Future Eve and, naturally, Goethe.
 Another prominent element is the biblical story of the Tower of Babel, including the story of the Whore of Babel.
 It was von Harbou that was the writer of the pair, and while they were compiling the script, she simultaneously wrote the story as a novel, to be released alongside the film.

 Without doubt Lang and Harbou were also inspired by the Soviet sci-fi epic Aelita (1924, review), since there are certainly many similarities, such as the underground slave workers, the female revolutionary leader that turns on her flock, the ruthless dictator, the ambivalence concerning popular uprisings and not least the futuristic/alien design.
 Neither Lang nor Harbou ever cited Aelita as an influence, but with so much in common, it can hardly be a coincidence.